charud/cx/README.md

 	cx.view('menu', Menu);

-By providing a function directly to the view function:
+* By providing a function directly to the view function:

 	cx.view('menu', function() {
-		this.onItemClick = function() {
+		this.onSelectItem = function() {
 			console.log('Item selected with params', data, 'Menu element: ', this.elm);
     	};
 	});

-Or by providing an object:
+* Or by providing an object:

 	cx.view('menu', {
 		onSelectItem: function(data, e) {